nanorobocop/ktoolhu/README.md

 ## Features

+- `group-resources` - Show resources for each group-version (to find groups without resources)
 - `perf-configmaps` - Create or update configmaps multiple times to create load
 - `restart-all`     - Restart all workload in cluster or namespace